ammarc/2048-Game-AI/README.md

 # 2048 Game AI
 This was made as part of an Algorithms subject during my university studies.
-The AI uses a modified version of Dijstra's algorithm to score as high as possible.
+The AI uses a modified version of Dijkstra's algorithm to score as high as possible.

 To run, first compile the program using the given Makefile and then